-ADVERSE EFFECTS MANAGEMENT Cisplatin may affect your kidneys. • Drink lots of water and liquids (10- 12 glasses of 230 ml or 8 oz a day) for 48 - 72 hours following your treatment (unless otherwise recommended by your doctor) and urinate frequently.
+ADVERSE EFFECTS MANAGEMENT Cisplatine may affect your kidneys.
+Drink lots of water and liquids (10- 12 glasses of 230 ml or 8 oz a day) for 48-72 hours following your treatment (unless otherwise recommended by your doctor) and urinate frequently.
 Communicate with a member of your healthcare team if you notice urinating less often.
 Cisplatin may cause ringing in your ears or less frequently hearing problems.
 If symptoms persist between treatments, speak to a member of your healthcare team at the time of your next treatment.
 You may experience constipation and abdominal cramps.
-This phenomenon usually increases with the number of treatments received. • Consult a member of your healthcare team who will recommend appropriate laxatives if they are necessary.
-Leg weakness, numbness or tingling of hand and feet may occur.
-These symptoms usually increase with the number of treatments given.
+This phenomenon usually increases with the number of treatments received.
+Consult a member of your healthcare team who will recommend appropriate laxatives if they are necessary.
+You may experience numbness or tingling of the hands and feet .
+This usually increases with the number of treatments received.
 If you experience these symptoms, speak to a member of your healthcare team at your next visit.
+You may experience sore throat, or pain with or without difficulty swallowing following your treatment.
+Notify a member of your healthcare team if these symptoms occur.
+Some measures can be recommended.
 Your skin may become more sensitive to the sun.
-Avoid exposure to the sun.Use sun screen SPF 30 or higher.Wear a hat.
+Avoid exposure to the sun. • Use sun screen SPF 30 or higher.
+Wear a hat.
 During your treatment, you may experience some pain, irritation, swelling or a burning sensation at the injection site Notify your nurse immediately if you feel any of these symptoms during treatment.

-Pharmacist:

-Phone:

-From h to h (Monday to Friday)
+Pharmacist: Phone: From h to h (Monday to Frida ay)